 Almost all of my classes at Elon were small, which helped me to develop learning relationships with my professors.
 I value those relationships more than I’ll ever value a class.

 Located in stunning McMichael Science Center, Elon’s physics program gives students access to advanced scientific equipment, including X-ray and spectroscopic devices as well as atomic force and electron microscopes that magnify objects at molecular and atomic scales.

-Academically talented students who plan to major in physics are encouraged to apply for the Elon College Fellows and the Honors Fellows programs.
+Academically talented students who plan to major in physics, astrophysics, or astronomy are encouraged to apply for the Elon College Fellows and the Honors Fellows programs.
 Fellows receive scholarship support and study abroad grants, and participate in special courses and travel opportunities.
 Visit the Elon Fellows programs Website for more information.

-Because the study of physics trains the mind for general problem solving, a degree in physics is highly prized among college degrees.
-Employers in every field that requires critical thinking and problem solving seek out physics majors.
+Because the study of physics and astronomy trains the mind for general problem solving, a degree in these fields is highly prized among college degrees.
+Employers in every field that requires critical thinking and problem solving seek out physics and astronomy majors.
 Elon graduates have gone on to successful careers in technology, business, finance and education, to name a few.

 Many of our physics majors pursue graduate study in a variety of physics specialties.
 Elon graduates have pursued careers in astrophysics, particle physics, condensed matter physics, chaos and dynamical systems and theoretical physics, as well as electrical engineering, computer chip fabrication and design, and mechanical and civil engineering.
-A physics degree opens the door to a world of interesting career options.
+A degree in physics or astronomy opens the door to a world of interesting career options.